primary-user/CodeClaimer/README.md

 - The DM claim card
 - The public claimed message

-This keeps the card cleaner and avoids showing unnecessary placeholder text.
+This keeps cards cleaner and avoids unnecessary placeholder text.

 ---